levizwannah/OpenScript.Js/readme.md

 ```

 ### Loading other JS files
 The later sections will explain how to load the various types of files.
-However, if you want to load any other type of file, provided you have configured the root director of the `autoload` object, use the below code.
+However, if you want to load any other type of file, provided you have configured the root directory of the `autoload` object, use the below code.
 ```javascript
 // folder structure
 |root